List of Korn member solo projects: Fieldy

-Fieldy is working on his own bass solo album entitled Bassically.
-Fieldy stated in an interview that the album is jazz funk fusion, completely instrumental and "nothing like Korn".
+Fieldy released the album Bassically on November 17, 2017.
+He stated in an interview that the album is jazz funk fusion, completely instrumental and "nothing like Korn".
 "A Song for Chi", an instrumental collaboration between various rock and metal musicians, was released under Fieldy's name in August 2009.

 Fieldy's Dreams

 Fieldy's Dreams is a rap project by Fieldy.
 The album Rock'n Roll Gangster was released on January 22, 2002, featuring the single "Are You Talking to Me".

 Head

 Despite some controversy and a lengthy departure from Korn, Head has recorded his own solo album entitled Save Me from Myself.
 It was released back in 2008, three years after his departure from the band.
 "Flush" and "Re-Bel" were released as singles.
 In February 2012, Welch announced that he was re-branding his solo project Love And Death.

 JDevil

 JDevil (also J Devil) (Jonathan Davis of Korn and Jonathan Davis and the SFA fame) is the EDM (electronic dance music) producer, DJ alter ego of Jonathan Davis.